Curious George (book): Sales and republication

-Five years after the book’s publication, Houghton Mifflin almost stopped printing the book due to its low demand, but it later became much more popular.
+Five years after the book's publication, Houghton Mifflin almost stopped printing the book due to its low demand, but it later became much more popular.
 Since its publishing, the book has never gone out of print and has sold over 25 million copies.
 The book has been published in paperback, hardcover, pop-up book, and audiobook.

 Critical commentary

 Curious George has received many positive reviews from critics as well as a few negative ones.
 Critic David Mehegan of the Milwaukee Journal Sentinel argues that children should understand that Curious George’s curiosity does get him into a lot of trouble, such as when he floats away on the balloons, but his curiosity makes life more interesting.
-Ultimately, children relate to this character because he, like them, “impulsively breaks commonsense rules set by grown-ups in a desire to understand the marvelous new world around him.”
+Ultimately, children relate to this character because he, like them, "impulsively breaks commonsense rules set by grown-ups in a desire to understand the marvelous new world around him".

 Critic Shannon Maughan of Publishers Weekly claims this book can be used by teachers to help promote conservation of forests and the species inside of them.
 The Reys have also published more books relating to conservation efforts and environmental awareness including Curious George Plants a Seed in 2007 and Curious George Plants a Tree in 2010.

-In author Rivka Gachen's New Yorker piece, she found contradictory parallels in Curious George to the Middle Passage and the “reassuring and almost fantastical sense of wealth."
+In author Rivka Gachen's New Yorker piece, she found contradictory parallels in Curious George to the Middle Passage and the "reassuring and almost fantastical sense of wealth".
 Gachen claims the idea that a monkey being taken from Africa and almost drowning in the Atlantic Ocean can be very closely paralleled with the Middle Passage.
 On the other hand, the material goods that George receives once he arrives in America contradict these original ideas.

 Accolades

 Curious George was a finalist for induction into the American Booksellers Association Indies Choice Book Awards Picture Book Hall of Fame in 2009, 2010, and 2011.
 In 2012, the book was officially inducted into the Hall.

+School Library Journal included the book at #41 on their Top 100 Picture Books list in 2012.

 Analysis

-Professor and children’s literature scholar June Cummins assesses Curious George from a postcolonial perspective, arguing that many elements of story parallel African slave-captivity narratives (such as George’s capture and journey across the Atlantic reflecting the horrors of the Middle Passage) and treat George as a colonial subject.
-In this way, Cummins concludes, the Curious George series portrays and excuses both imperialism and colonialism, and reflects the cultural ambivalence that many Americans display towards the nation’s history of slavery.
+Professor and children's literature scholar June Cummins assesses Curious George from a postcolonial perspective, arguing that many elements of story parallel African slave-captivity narratives (such as George's capture and journey across the Atlantic reflecting the horrors of the Middle Passage) and treat George as a colonial subject.
+In this way, Cummins concludes, the Curious George series portrays and excuses both imperialism and colonialism, and reflects the cultural ambivalence that many Americans display towards the nation's history of slavery.

-In her book tracing themes of racism, colonialism, and American exceptionalism in the Curious George series, author Rae Lynn Schwartz-DuPre also argues for a postcolonial reading of Curious George and contends that the series should be framed as a “classic example of colonial children’s literature."
+In her book tracing themes of racism, colonialism, and American exceptionalism in the Curious George series, author Rae Lynn Schwartz-DuPre also argues for a postcolonial reading of Curious George and contends that the series should be framed as a "classic example of colonial children's literature".
 She discusses George as an agent of Americanization who is used to promote insidious notions of American exceptionalism, yet is protected from critique as a beloved and nostalgic cultural icon of childhood adventure and naiveté.